More

 1. What is Microsoft Entra ID, and how does it enable SSO?

-Microsoft Entra ID (formerly Azure AD) is a cloud identity and access management (IAM) solution that enables secure SSO for enterprise apps.
-It acts as an identity provider (IdP), allowing users to log in once and access multiple apps via SAML, OIDC, or OAuth, streamlining authentication while enforcing security policies.
+Microsoft Entra ID is a cloud identity and access management (IAM) solution that enables secure SSO for enterprise applications.
+It acts as an identity provider (IdP), allowing users to log in once and access multiple apps via basic SAML configuration, OIDC, or OAuth, streamlining sso authentication while enforcing security policies.

 2. What’s the difference between Azure AD and Microsoft Entra ID?

-Microsoft Entra ID is the new name for Azure Active Directory (Azure AD), reflecting its evolution beyond just Azure services.
+Microsoft Entra ID is the new name for Azure Active Directory, reflecting its evolution beyond just Azure services.
 It now includes workload identities, decentralized identity, and CIAM solutions, offering broader identity and access management (IAM) capabilities while retaining all Azure AD features.

 3. Which authentication protocols (SAML, OIDC, OAuth) does Entra ID support?